arshia-norouzi/SSIS/SuperStoreDW/README.md

 - Extracting data from the SuperStore source database
 - Transforming and cleansing data
-- Loading data into a Star Schema Data Warehouse
+- Loading data into a Snowflake Schema Data Warehouse
 - Building Dimension and Fact tables using SSIS packages

 ---